Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting: Implementation details

-The densification threshold on the magnitude of coordinate gradients is defined as $\tau_{g_k} = 2^k{\times}10^{-4}$ where $k=1,2,\ldots,5$.
-During the {\em Compaction stage} (15k - 20k iterations), there is no densification module applied, and the pruning threshold on opacity is set to $\tau_{o} = 5\times 10^{-3}$.
+During the {\em Densification stage} (0.5k--15k iterations), the pruning threshold on opacity is set to $\tau_{o} = 0.005$.
+The densification threshold on the magnitude of coordinate gradients is defined as $\tau_{g} = 2{\!\times\!}10^{-4}$.
+During the {\em Compaction stage} (15k--20k iterations), there is no densification module applied, and the pruning threshold on opacity is set to $\tau_{o} = 0.005$.

-\subsection{Model Hyperparameters}
+\subsection{Model hyperparameters}

 The feature dimension is fixed to $n_f=8$, and the number of recursions of occupancy-octree for coordinate compression is set to $R=16$.
+The parameter selection is based on the ablation experiments in \cref{app:ablation_study}.

-\paragraph{MLP architectures} The MLP architecture metadata, including the input dim., output dim., hidden dim., layers, normalization layer type, and activation layer taype, is summarized in \cref{table:mlp_architecture}.
-The input dimensions of $\MLP_o, \MLP_c, \MLP_r, \MLP_s$ are $n_f + 4$, which is defined by the concatenation of the abstract feature $\vf$ (dimension $n_f=8$), the 3D viewing direction, and the viewing distance.\looseness-1
+\paragraph{MLP architectures} The MLP architecture metadata, including the input dimension, output dimension, hidden dimension, number of layers, and activation types of the hidden layer and output layer, is summarized in \cref{table:mlp_architecture}.
+The input dimensions of $\MLP_o, \MLP_c, \MLP_r, \MLP_s$ are $n_f + n_{oct} + 4$, which is defined by the concatenation of the abstract feature $\vf$ (dimension $n_f=8$), the output dimension $n_{oct}$ of the octree encoder $\MLP_{oct}$, the 3D viewing direction, and the viewing distance.
+Here $n_{oct}$ is fixed to be 8.